 Parking: Yes, but difficult to find a spot because the area is shared by many other business establishments

 Tucson restaurant review...
 We have been to Wildflower many times, the food has always been very good.
 The most memorable for me was enjoying their halibut entree.
 Unfortunately this is seasonal and not always available.
 We were met at their door by a young man who asked if we wanted seating inside or outside.
 During the summer months they have an industrial misting system to keep us cool.
 During the chilly evenings they have tall gas heaters to keep us warm.
 We always choose to be seated outside.
-After taking our order we received a small offering of sliced crusty French bread with herbed garlic butter which lacked salt.
-The bread was fresh and well received.
-After we ordered it was not a long wait at all, our order was served promptly and the food was hot.
+After taking our order we received a small offering of sliced crusty French bread with herbed garlic butter which lacked salt. not a long wait at all, our order was served promptly and the food was hot.
 The staff was most accommodating and quick to give good service.

 Sautéed salmon, roasted beets and fingerling potatoes. $21